imartinez-88/ghostvault/README.md

 # Vault Prototype 🔐
 © This project and all associated ideas, design, and implementation are the sole intellectual property of Isaac Martinez (imartinez-88).
 Not affiliated with or licensed to any employer or contractor.

-GhostVault is a browser-based secure access system built with multi-layered client-side authentication.
+This vault skeleton is a browser-based secure access system built with multi-layered client-side authentication.
 It simulates key components of a modern zero-trust vault, including biometric WebAuthn, RSA key encryption, and AES-GCM file protection.

-## 🔧 Features
+## Features
 - Pattern-based user unlock system
 - Biometric authentication via WebAuthn
 - RSA-OAEP key pair generation (4096-bit)